A-Star100/simpliplay-docs/README.md

-# simpliplay-docs
+# Website
-This is the old version of SimpliPlay's documentation when it relied on ReadTheDocs.io, before it migrated to Docusaurus.

-**Old Description:** SimpliPlay documentation via ReadTheDocs.io
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+### SimpliPlay Docs
+Documentation for SimpliPlay.